 Jesus was the Master at using words to uplift, comfort, and empower others.
-His words are Living Words that burn within our heart and soul.
-With His spirit, we are filled to overflowing so that we can pass that on this Christmas.
+His words are Living Words that burn within our hearts and soul.
+His spirit, we are filled to overflowing so that we can pass that on this Christmas.

 “These things I have spoken to you, that My joy may remain in you, and that your joy may be full.
 John 15:11